Kirkwood station (Missouri): History

 In 1851, the land where the current station is located (Argonne Avenue and Kirkwood Road) was obtained from Owen Collins by the Pacific Railroad for a right of way.
 The track for the Pacific Railroad to Kirkwood was completed in 1853.
 The first train arrived May 11, 1853, for an auction sale of lots, making Kirkwood the first planned suburb west of the Mississippi.
 The town was named for the chief engineer for the railroad, James P. Kirkwood.

 In 1863, a frame depot was built.
 Here members of the first school board met to draft the charter of the Kirkwood School District, which was granted in 1865.
 In 1893, Douglas Donovan was hired by the Missouri Pacific Railroad to construct the current stone station to replace the wooden station.
 The current station remains today as an outstanding example of Richardsonian Romanesque architecture.

 Commuter trains ran to and from Kirkwood until 1961.
 A train turn-table was located near the present Farmers Market for the engines to be turned for the return trip to St. Louis and for the helper engines, which were used to help freight trains manage the "Kirkwood Hill," prior to the arrival of diesel engines.
 Though originally deemed ineligible for such status, the station was listed on the National Register of Historic Places on July 5, 1985.

-On November 9, 2022, Amtrak announced that it planned to work on improving the station.